-At 3 p.m., Tuesday hospital staff said all of the patients were listed in "good" condition and that their vital signs were stable and within normal limits.
+June 11 at 3 p.m., hospital staff said all of the patients were listed in "good" condition and that their vital signs were stable and within normal limits.
 On Wednesday hospital staff said seven patients were released and one had been transferred.
 There is no further information available about the transferred patient.

 The substance was not anything provided by the school or school staff.

 Deputies said the cause of the illnesses appears to be candy that was laced with a foreign substance and said it was distributed by a student.
 The sheriff's office interviewed the student who provided the substance.

 A student has been identified and was questioned, but is not in custody at this point, officials said.
 Authorities said Phillips is not the student who was questioned and is not a student at Southampton High.

 All parents or guardians of all the students involved have been notified.